Billy Mitchell (gamer): Early life and first records

-Mitchell was born in Holyoke, Massachusetts, and grew up in South Florida.
+Mitchell was born on July 16, 1965, in Holyoke, Massachusetts.

 In grade school, Mitchell became an avid pinball player.
 He was initially uninterested in video games, but as they became more popular, according to Mitchell, "[e]veryone was standing around the Donkey Kong machine and I wanted that attention".
-He began playing video games around age 16.
+He began playing video games around the age of 16.
 His interest was also spurred by a friendly rivalry with a classmate, the two trying to outscore each other on both Pac-Man and Donkey Kong.
-Mitchell became curious whether Donkey Kong had a recorded world-record high score, and reached out to Walter Day at Twin Galaxies, at the time a single arcade in Ottumwa, Iowa, that had started tracking such records.
-Day told him of a record of 1.4 million claimed by Steve Sanders.
+Mitchell became curious whether Donkey Kong had a recorded world-record high score, and reached out to Walter Day—at Twin Galaxies, at the time a single arcade in Ottumwa, Iowa—who had started tracking such records.
+Day told Mitchell of a record of 1.4 million points claimed by Steve Sanders.
 In November 1982, Life brought several notable arcade players, including Mitchell and Sanders, to Ottumwa for a photoshoot.
-Mitchell challenged Sanders to Donkey Kong and demonstrated that the game had an impassable "kill screen" when he reached level 22, while subsequently beating Sanders and setting a high score of 874,300.
+Mitchell challenged Sanders to Donkey Kong and demonstrated that the game had an impassable "kill screen" at level 22, while beating Sanders and setting a high score of 874,300.
 Later, Sanders admitted that he had lied about his previous Donkey Kong scores, and Twin Galaxies gave the record to Billy Mitchell who held it for more than 18 years.
-Around this time, Mitchell established a friendship with Robert Childs, who had a business buying and installing arcade cabinets in places like laundromats.
+Around this time, Mitchell established a friendship with Robert Childs, who had a business buying and installing arcade cabinets in places such as laundromats.

-He attended Chaminade-Madonna College Preparatory School in 1983.
-In 1983, Day invited Mitchell along with several other players from the photoshoot to participate in the "Electronic Circus", a 40-city tour where the players would demonstrate their skill at the arcade games at each stop.
-But the idea fell through, and Mitchell and others spent the summer months camping out at Twin Galaxies and competing for high scores on video games, with Mitchell focusing on only a few selected titles.
-Later that summer, Day founded the US National Video Game Team, a slimmer version of the Electronic Circus that aimed to make a stop in a major city in each US state, but the inaugural event had many snags.
+In 1983, Mitchell was attending Chaminade-Madonna College Preparatory School.
+That summer, Day invited Mitchell, along with several other players from the photoshoot, to participate in the "Electronic Circus", a 40-city tour where the players would demonstrate their skill at arcade games at each stop.
+But the idea fell through, and Mitchell and others spent the summer months camping out at Twin Galaxies and competing for high scores on the video games there, with Mitchell focusing on only a few selected titles.
+Later that summer, Day founded the US National Video Game Team, a slimmer version of the Electronic Circus, which aimed to stop in a major city in each US state; but the inaugural event encountered many snags.
 Day continued to bring Mitchell on various trips to confirm high scores reported by players, with Mitchell frequently calling out bluffs.
-By 1984, Day named Mitchell the Twin Galaxies' player of the year, but due to the 1983 video game crash, Twin Galaxies had to close down its storefront in March 1984, though it still tracked scores.
+By 1984, Day named Mitchell the Twin Galaxies' player of the year, but due to the 1983 video game crash, Twin Galaxies had to close down its storefront in March 1984, though Day still tracked scores.
 After submitting a record score for BurgerTime in 1985, Mitchell moved away from video games for the next ten years, spending more time at his family's restaurant, Rickey's Restaurant, and eventually taking ownership of it.